 Our Membership includes: Active members who are trained spiritual directors and are currently engaged in the ministry of spiritual direction; Associate members who are either retired from the ministry, in a recognized spiritual directors’ training program, or are involved in professions related to pastoral care.

-We currently have an eight-member board of directors who are working to make this organization valuable and helpful to our members.
+Our board of directors is working to make this organization valuable and helpful to our members.
 We encourage you to contact us through this website for ideas, needs, and ways you can assist us in making this association even better.

 Frequently Asked Questions